-The inventory includes 16-12 sites within the RHN Overlay, which are summarized in Table 5-5 and described in more detail in Appendix B. The sites included on this list are outside of specific plan or master plan areas.
+The inventory includes 12 sites within the RHN Overlay, which are summarized in Table 5-5.
+The sites included on this list are outside of specific plan or master plan areas.
 Although there are additional sites within the RHN Overlay that could be developed for high density lower-income housing, the City has chosen to take a selective approach to limit the reliance on RHN Overlay sites to meet the sixth cycle RHNA.
 As described under "Methodology" above, the inventory only identifies RHN Overlay sites most likely for high density residential development during the planning period and assumes only 75 percent of the realistic high density residential development potential to reflect the potential for non-residential or low density residential redevelopment.